DyaPlus/CSE312G42/README.md

 The final project can be found in Integration of the project folder Team members and their tasks :
 1- Dyaa adel
-Lcd init
+1-Lcd init
-Delay function c and header file
+2-Delay function c and header file
-Set pull down function
+3-Set pull down function

 2- Khaled Mohammed